| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 must be able to cope with MIME messages.

-Here is a quick example of using an action list:
+Here is a quick example of an action list:

-The example above will remove (on-the-fly) the ‘X-Mailer:’ line from an outgoing message, add an extra header line (‘X-Comment:’), sign your message with your private key, and add a simple signature file from your home directory.
+The example above removes the ‘X-Mailer:’ header from the message, adds the ‘X-Comment:’ header, then signs the message with your private key, and finally adds a signature from the file in your home directory.

-The name Guile stands for GNU's Ubiquitous Intelligent Language for Extensions.
-It provides a Scheme interpreter conforming to the R4RS language specification.
+Guile is the GNU’s Ubiquitous Intelligent Language for Extensions.
+It provides a Scheme interpreter conforming to the R5RS language specification.
 GNU Anubis uses Guile as its extension language.

 Predefined Guile Actions | ||